 The use of CRP POCT may be considered by the treating doctor for patients presenting with symptoms of RTI in primary care if a diagnosis is unclear after clinical assessment.
-Treatment protocols or clinical guidelines have been developed in other countries to support the use of CRP POCT to guide antibiotic prescribing in RTIs (such as the 2014 NICE guidelines on the diagnosis and treatment of pneumonia).(22) The clinical algorithm applied follows explicit CRP-level cut-points, such as 20 mg/L and 100mg/L. If the CRP level in a patient with a LRTI is more than 100 mg/L, then the patient would generally be prescribed immediate antibiotics, and a clinical assessment of severity and the need for hospitalisation should be undertaken; in patients with a CRP level less than 20 mg/L, antibiotics would generally be avoided.
-However, in patients with a CRP level in the intermediate range (20-100 mg/L) the test results are more difficult to interpret, and current NICE guidelines suggest that a delayed prescription can be useful in these circumstances.(272) However, this decision is predicated on the severity of the symptoms of the presenting patient, the medical history of the patient, and the clinical judgment of the GP.
+Treatment protocols or clinical guidelines have been developed in other countries to support the use of CRP POCT to guide antibiotic prescribing in RTIs (such as the 2014 NICE guidelines on the diagnosis and treatment of pneumonia).
+(22) The clinical algorithm applied follows explicit CRP-level cut-points, such as 20 mg/L and 100mg/L. If the CRP level in a patient with a LRTI is more than 100 mg/L, then the patient would generally be prescribed immediate antibiotics, and a clinical assessment of severity and the need for hospitalisation should be undertaken; in patients with a CRP level less than 20 mg/L, antibiotics would generally be avoided.
+However, in patients with a CRP level in the intermediate range (20-100 mg/L) the test results are more difficult to interpret, and current NICE guidelines suggest that a delayed prescription can be useful in these circumstances.
+(276) However, this decision is predicated on the severity of the symptoms of the presenting patient, the medical history of the patient, and the clinical judgment of the GP.
 Consideration may be given to the development of clinical guidelines to support the place of CRP POCT in the treatment pathway for acute RTIs in primary care.
+Guidelines can help to ensure that a standardised and evidence-based approach is adopted by clinicians when using CRP POCT to guide prescribing decisions.
+Clinical guidelines also provide a means to reduce the possibility of indication creep by clearly specifying appropriate use of the technology.